Hildebrand Law, P.C. mobile logo

 The Court of Appeals ruled that the trial court had jurisdiction over the paternity action.
 It found that Mr. V’s name on the birth certificate was not determinative of paternity.
 It remanded the case to the trial court to hold a new hearing with Mr. V and the child named as parties and a guardian ad litem appointed.

 If you have questions about jurisdiction over a paternity action when the father’s name is not on birth certificate in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.